google/hotels-template-library/README.md

 ## Hotels Template Library

-    Hotels Template Library contains an open-source collection of C++ template libaries that are developed to make C++ development easier, safer and more efficient.
+    Hotels Template Library contains an open-source collection of C++ template libraries that are developed to make C++ development easier, safer and more efficient.